Probability, valuations, hyperspace: Three monads on Top and the support as a morphism: The Hoare hyperspace monad

 \begin{deph}[Topological complete join-semilattice] A topological complete join-semilattice is a complete lattice $L$ equipped with a sober topology whose specialization preorder coincides with the lattice order and whose join map $\join:L\times L\to L$ is continuous. \end{deph}

-Since the lattice structure on such a lattice is completely determined by its topology, we may consider these structures as a particular class of topological spaces.
+Since the structure of such a lattice is completely determined by its topology, we may consider these lattices as a particular class of topological spaces.
 Hoffmann~\cite{hoffmann} calls them \emph{essentially complete $T_0$ spaces} and also \emph{$T_0$ topological complete sup-semilattices}, while Schalk~\cite{schalk} calls them \emph{unital inflationary topological semilattices}.
 These spaces admit several equivalent characterizations~\cite[Theorem~1.8]{hoffmann}.
 They are precisely the $H$-algebras.

-\begin{thm}[Schalk] The category of $H$-algebras is equivalent to the subcategory of $\cat{Top}$ whose objects are topological complete join-semilattices, with algebra maps given by the lattice join, and with join-preserving continuous maps as morphisms of algebras. \end{thm}
+\begin{thm}[Schalk] The category of $H$-algebras is isomorphic to the subcategory of $\cat{Top}$ whose objects are topological complete join-semilattices, with algebra maps given by the lattice join, and with continuous maps that preserve arbitrary joins as morphisms of algebras. \end{thm}

-This result has been claimed by Hoffmann~\cite[Theorem 2.6]{hoffmann} in the form of a monadicity statement, but he does not seem to state a proof.
+This result has been claimed by Hoffmann~\cite[Theorem 2.6]{hoffmann} in the form of a monadicity statement, but apparently without explicit proof.
 As far as we know, the proof is essentially due to Schalk \cite[Section~6.3]{schalk}, culminating in Theorems~6.9 and 6.10 therein, which state this characterization in the full subcategory of sober spaces.
-This is not a substantial restriction, since every $HA$ is sober (\Cref{HX_sober}), so that the unit diagram in \Cref{Halgdiag} makes every algebra $A$ into a retract of a sober space and therefore itself sober.
-In this way, Schalk's result extends to all of $\cat{Top}$, which is why we credit the general result to her.

-The monad $H$, as its metric or Lawvere metric counterpart~\cite{catgromovhausdorff}, becomes a Kock-Zöberlein monad~\cite{kzkock,kzzoberlein} upon considering it as a 2-monad on a strict 2-category.
-This means that whenever a topological space admits an $H$-algebra structure, then this structure is unique up to isomorphism.
-This phenomenon is a property-like structure~\cite{kzkellylack}.
-Not every morphism of $\cat{Top}$ between $H$-algebras is a morphism of $H$-algebras, since a continuous map need not preserve joins.
+This is not a restriction since only sober spaces can be $H$-algebras to begin with.

 We now present a proof of \Cref{halgebras} which is more direct than Schalk's, starting with some auxiliary results.
+Since these statements are quite specific to this particular monad, it is more convenient to work in terms of closed sets rather than with the double dualization framework.

+\begin{lemma} Let $(A,a)$ be an $H$-algebra.
+Then $a : HA \to A$ assigns to every closed set a join with respect to the specialization preorder of $A$. \end{lemma}